Comoclub

 We already knew the platform operated with limitations.

-As we have been supporting the existing platform with workarounds, we were familiar with its limitations, this includes, currency handling, system integrations, and data architecture were all hardcoded to a single market.
-It was not a question of adding configuration for Malaysia and Thailand - these assumptions were baked into the foundation.
+From years of supporting the existing platform, we knew its limitations well.
+Currency handling, system integrations, and data architecture were all hardcoded to a single market.
+This was not a question of adding configuration for Malaysia and Thailand: those assumptions were baked into the foundation.

 Expanding the platform as it stood would have meant hacking around architectural decisions that were never designed to flex.
-The resulting system would have been fragile, difficult to maintain, and would have create technical debt inhibiting future expansion with further costs and complexities.
+The result would have been fragile, difficult to maintain, and would have accumulated technical debt that made every future market more expensive to add.

 The Challenge